Context-Aware Filter Invocation

 2. Core Architectural Principles

 - Projector Responsibility: The Projector is the authority on what values are used for filtering.
-It gathers runtime values (from Forms, Request, Config) and intrinsic values, creating a clean value map before invoking filters.
+It gathers runtime values (from Forms, Request, Context) and intrinsic values, creating a clean value map.

 - Context-Driven Logic: Filter Elements use attributes (

-#[AsFilterInvoker]) to define context-specific behavior, removing hardcoded scope checks (e.g.,).if ($context->isList()) - Indexed Collections: Filters are stored in an associative map where the key is a unique index.
-This allows filters to override each other (e.g., a Database filter named 'author' can be overridden by a Manual filter named 'author').
+#[AsFilterInvoker]) to define context-specific behavior, removing hardcoded scope checks. - Indexed Collections: Filters are stored in an associative map where the key is a unique index.

 - Unified DTO: The

-FilterInvocationDTO wraps configuration and context for the filter execution. - Specification-Driven:
+FilterInvocationDTO wraps configuration and context for the filter execution. - Targeted Query Building: The

 3. The FilterInvocation DTO

-The FilterInvocation object wraps all necessary context and configuration for a filter's execution, excluding the Query Builder (which is passed separately to distinguish "Context" from "Action Target").
+The FilterInvocation object wraps all necessary context and configuration for a filter's execution.

 Class: HeimrichHannot\FlareBundle\Filter\FilterInvocation